 - Check your benefits.
 If you or your partner are employed, check your insurance coverage, says Patricia Mendell, a New York-based licensed clinical social worker who works with prospective parents.
 Even if just some treatments are covered, that can mean thousands off your final bill.

 - Participate in studies.
 Some fertility specialists conduct studies of different treatments and will offer a price break if you participate.
-Wakulat did this and was able to shave about $8,000 off the total cost of an IVF treatment.
+Wakulat did this and shaved about $8,000 off the total cost of an IVF treatment.

 - Grants.
-Several organizations provide grants to help families pay for fertility treatments, including The International Council on Infertility Information Dissemination, and Fertile Dreams.
+Numerous organizations provide grants to help families pay for fertility treatments, including The International Council on Infertility Information Dissemination.

 - Adoption tax credit.
-Depending on your income level, you may qualify for a federal tax credit for adoption expenses of up to $12,170 in 2010.
-This credit is scheduled to expire at the end of 2011, although it may be extended, says Rita Soronen of the Dave Thomas Foundation for Adoption.
+Depending on your income level, you may qualify for a federal tax credit for adoption expenses of up to $12,170 in 2021.
+The credit does begin to phase out once your income exceeds certain levels.

 - Adopting through foster care.
-Completing an adoption through the foster care system can be much more affordable than other avenues, says Soronen.
-In 2007, 56 percent of foster care adoptions imposed no cost on the parents, according to Adoption USA, a publication of the U.S. Department of Health and Human Services.
+As mentioned, a foster care adoption could be significantly cheaper than private or international adoption.
 That said, prospective parents should be aware of the challenges that can accompany foster care system adoptions.
-Many of the children are older, and some have special needs that can require ongoing care, Soronen says.
+Many of the children are older, and some have special needs that can require ongoing care.
 Some may be part of a sibling group that the government agency prefers not to break up.
 To help parents cover these costs, many government agencies offer ongoing subsidies.
-The North American Council on Adoptable Children provides a state-by-state guide to the adoption assistance available.
+The North American Council on Adoptable Children provides a state-by-state guide to adoption assistance.

 - Adoption grants.
-A number of organizations offer grants to prospective adoptive parents.
-Among these are showhope.org. and brittanyshope.org.
+Many organizations offer grants to prospective adoptive parents, including showhope.org. and brittanyshope.org.

 - Employer benefits.
 Check whether your employer offers adoption benefits.
 The Dave Thomas Foundation has compiled a list of the most adoption-friendly workplaces.